leotiger/grav-plugin-backup-manager/README.md

 ## Known Issues

-A lot, this is still a baby, for this reason they are not know but expected.
-It's doing a good job but needs participation!
+This is still a baby, a zero version.
+For this reason issues are expected.
+But you can be sure that Backup Manager is already doing a good job!
 Before spending more time on this, I would appreciate feedback.
-If something like this is needed.
+If a something like this is needed.
+And the communication of issues is highly welcome.